ninjinvader/ninjinvader.github.io/_posts/2022-08-12-feud-of-foods.md

 HOW TO PLAY:

 You will need 2 gamepads (controllers) to play this game.
-While in the starting lobby, press up on the dpad to get "ready"
+While in the starting lobby, press up on the dpad to get "ready".